badair/CLBL/README.md

 # CLBL
-CLBL is a C++14 header-only library for creating generic, statically dispatched callable objects by wrapping free functions, member functions and function objects, without using type erasure (but still convertible to `std::function`).
+CLBL is a C++14 header-only library of wrappers and tools for callable types.
+Function pointers, pointer-to-member functions, and callable objects, with special considerations for cv-correctness and disambiguation.
 This library is intended to be useful for both template metaprogrammers and general C++ programmers, with the following goals:

-1. Allow creation of callable wrappers with function types deduced for non-overloaded cases
+1. Facilitate the creation of callable wrappers forall  callable types (similar to std::bind/std::invoke)
-2. Eliminate the semantic barriers that separate free functions, member functions, and function objects
-3. Improve performance over type-erased function wrappers like `std::function`.
+2. Signature deduction for unambiguous cases
+3. optional, lazy, manual deduction for ambiguous cases (overloads/templates)
 4. provide metaprogramming facilities for all things callable.
+5. Easy conversion to type-erased wrapper implementations like std::function because of signature deduction
+6. Perfect forwarding even after conversion to std::function

 CLBL is a shortening of the word "callable."

-CLBL overlaps considerably with std::bind, std::invoke, and boost::function_traits.

-External dependencies: Boost.Hana

-Tested using LLVM-vs2014 toolkit in Visual Studio 2015.
-Compiler support is probably the same as Boost.Hana.
-So, as far as I know, Clang is the only C++14 compiler that currently supports the features used by CLBL (Novemeber 2015).

-*The old documentation has been removed, because it was entirely outdated.
-New docs will be rewritten in the near future, when the current rewrite is finished.
-In the meantime, please refer to the test cases. *
+CLBL has no dependencies outside the standard library; however, Clang is currently the only compiler known to work with CLBL, due to the use of generic lambdas and variable templates.
+CLBL is being developed using LLVM-vs2014 toolkit in Visual Studio 2015.

+More features and documentation coming soon...